Q: What is the Standard Bank Food & Lifestyle Festival?

 Q: Will you be posting performance times in advance?

-A: Yes, we will be giving programme updates on social media and our website as well as the press in the period leading up to August – go to www.facebook.com/Lujufestival.
-The full day programme will also be posted on these channels a couple of days before the day of the festival.
-Set times will be available in the festival guide passed out on entry.
+A: Yes, we will be giving programme updates on social media and our website as well as the press in the period leading up to August – go to www.Lujufestival.com.
+The full day programme will also be posted on these channels a couple of days before the starting day of the festival.
+Set times will be available in the Festival Guide, available on entry.

 Q: Will there be ATM facilities available?